mchwalisz/smutools/d6.1-expt/code/telos/README.txt

 the sampling period is 64/32768 sec (roughly 2 ms), the bandwidth (IEEE 802.15.4 channel width) is 2 MHz (fixed).
 This app is only available for the TelosB (Tmote Sky) platform.
 During operation, all LEDs should remain off.
-The RED LED will indicate an error.
+The RED LED will indicate an error; also, in case of an error the resulting RSSI sampling will be set to a value of 100 dBm.

 Timing example: if FREQUENCY_VECTOR is defined as {2400, 2410, 2415} (in
 spectrummonitor.h), then the radio will continously, round robin sweep over the